flutter/website/src/docs/codelabs/extended-flex-widget.md

 {% endcomment %}
 <iframe src="https://dartpad.dev/experimental/embed-new-flutter.html?id=cb8abed13f90a6a0c7a0ada6f15a09c9&amp;fw=true&amp;split=60" width="100%" height="400px"></iframe>
 {{site.alert.tip}}
-  Before moving to the next section, try changing `MainAxisAlignment.start` to one of the other enums.
+  Before moving to the next section, try changing `MainAxisAlignment.start` to one of the other values.
 {{site.alert.end}}

-## crossAxisAlignment property
+### crossAxisAlignment property

 Similar to the `mainAxisAlignment` property, `crossAxisAlignment` is a property that determines how `Row` and `Column` can position their children in extra space.
-However,
-the `crossAxisAlignment` property determines how `Row` and `Column` can position their children *vertically* in that extra space.
-Note that most of the `crossAxisAlignment` property's enums only function inside of `Row`.
-The `crossAxisAlignment` property has five `CrossAxisAlignment` enums:
+The difference is that the `crossAxisAlignment` property determines how `Row` and `Column` can position their children in vertical space.
+Most of the `crossAxisAlignment` property's values only work with `Row`, and the `crossAxisAlignment` property has five possible values:

 `CrossAxisAlignment.start`
-: Positions children near the top of the cross axis. (`Row`)
+: Positions children near the top of the cross axis. (`Row` only)

 `CrossAxisAlignment.end`
-: Positions children near the bottom of the cross axis. (`Row`)
+: Positions children near the bottom of the cross axis. (`Row` only)

 `CrossAxisAlignment.center`
-: Positions children at the middle of the cross axis. (`Row`)
+: Positions children at the middle of the cross axis. (`Row` only)

 `CrossAxisAlignment.stretch`
 : Stretches children across the cross axis.
 (Top to bottom for `Row`, left to right for `Column`)

 `CrossAxisAlignment.baseline`
-: Aligns children by their character baselines. (`Text` class)
+: Aligns children by their character baselines. (`Text` class only)

 {{site.alert.tip}}
-  `CrossAxisAlignment.baseline` functions with `Text` classes and requires the `textBaseline` property set to `TextBaseline.alphabetic`.
-In the [Text class](#text-class) section, you encounter a scenario where you may use this enum.
+  `CrossAxisAlignment.baseline` works with `Text` classes and requires the `textBaseline` property set to `TextBaseline.alphabetic`.
+See the [Text class](#text-class) section for an example of this value.
 {{site.alert.end}}

-#### Code example: crossAxisAlignment property
+#### Example: crossAxisAlignment property
 {:.no_toc}
 {{site.alert.secondary}}
-  Try Dart.

-  In this code example, the `crossAxisAlignnment` property is set to `CrossAxisAlignment.center`.
+  The following example explicitly sets the `crossAxisAlignnment` property to `CrossAxisAlignment.center`.
   Also, notice how `Row` contains a `BiggerBlueBox` widget and the `mainAxisAlignment` property set to `MainAxisAlignment.spaceAround`.
-This widget and property help illustrate how the code displays the children vertically.
+This widget and property help illustrate how the code displays the children in vertical space.

   **1.** Click the **Run** button.